alt3media/Program/economy.md

 * Strengthen Australia's bio-security and quarantine laws.
 * All government spending on goods to be on Australian products where possible.
 * Government must discourage the development of corporate monopolies and duopolies.
+* Break up the extreme concentration of media ownership in Australia.